SEP Program Overview

 The Institute provides educational materials and skill building materials to supplement the student experience.
 Conference calls, Diversity Dialogue webinars and social activities compliment the internship experience.
 Interns are also invited to the Institute's biannual Leadership & Educational Conference and other events.
 Upon completion of the program, SEP interns also benefit from ongoing networking and mentoring opportunities as life-long members of the SEP Alumni Society.

 The SEP also serves a secondary purpose by introducing hospitals and health care facilities to new, young MHA graduate students for consideration for possible future employment.
 An early introduction to the health care leaders of tomorrow.

-For more information about the Summer Enrichment Program, please contact Chris O. Biddle, Membership & Education Specialist, at email@example.com or at (312) 422-2658.
+For more information about the Summer Enrichment Program, please contact Jasmin Clark, membership and education specialist at firstname.lastname@example.org or (312) 422-2658.